upthebuzzard/upthebuzzard.github.io/_predicting_the_present/2018-04-09-48hrflashfiction2018-type-x-type-y.md

 Coverall asks, "Are they all dead?
 Are you not checking for survivors?".
 Squats to take a close-up.
 Two of the smaller, higher-pitched drones, also in orange, take up station either side to record the context in full stereo.
 A pair of larger, deeper-voiced drones track each orange one.

 Uniform answers, "As good as.
 Nothing there to keep alive.
 Literally nothing we can do except look for IDs, and sweep up.
 We've here got ourselves some WAWAGs.
 The area has been declared conditionally safe.
-I've been ordered to let you access all..."
+I've been ordered to let you access all ..."

 "Some what?"